ta0kira/locking-container/readme.txt

 Above, the first argument to 'int_rw_ordered::int_rw_ordered' is the object initializer, and the second is the lock order, passed to the lock object.
 This must be > 0 for ordering to work.
-If the order is 0, the lock functions like the original lock type ('lc::rw_lock'), except that ordered authorization objects still be used must. 'get_read' and 'get_write' will return 'NULL' for ordered locks because the system only works if we can be sure that all threads abide by the ordering rules (via authorization objects).
+If the order is 0, the lock functions like the original lock type (e.g., 'lc::rw_lock'), except that ordered authorization objects still be used must. 'get_read' and 'get_write' will return 'NULL' for ordered locks because the system only works if we can be sure that all threads abide by the ordering rules (via authorization objects).

 If we know that we're locking containers in order, all we have to do is use the usual authorization method: